anonymouspeerblind/MIRACLE/README.md

 Download the zip file from [Link](https://drive.google.com/file/d/1BUGv8cFfFLRkmhflzNGgPDKml0qFLgO5/view?usp=sharing) and unzip the contents in main directory to use it in evaluation and training scripts

 ## Training
-- MIRACLE is trained using the train.py script on the training dataset and validated on the validation dataset
+- MIRACLE is trained using the train.py script on the training split of POC-L and validated on the validation split

 ## Testing and Evaluation
-- The trained model checkpoint is evaluated on the testing dataset using inference.py script
+- The trained model checkpoint is evaluated on the testing split of POC-L using inference.py script

-## Surgeons vs LLM
+## Qualitative Analysis of the LLM generated remarks
-- The remarks from LLM is compared against remarks given by Surgeons on testing dataset
+The remarks from LLM is compared against remarks given by Surgeons on testing split of POC-L. We employed three distinct types of LLMs (instruction-based, reasoning, and fine-tuned) for remark generation.
+Despite being given the same set, the remarks varied across the models.
+To quantify the relative quality of LLM explanations, we carried out a two-stage evaluation:

-- The comparison is done using LLM as a judge
-- It can be seen that most of the remarks generated from LLM are completely aligned to remarks given by LLM
+1. Automated Adjudication: The comparison is done using LLM as a judge.
+It can be seen that most of the remarks generated from LLM are completely aligned to remarks given by LLM.
-- Further strengthens our model

 <img width="900" height="900" alt="Combined_human_vs_llm" src="https://github.com/user-attachments/assets/40a3cee8-3946-4a8c-a8da-09fa9af0f5db" />

+2. Expert Manual Review: A panel of thoracic surgery specialists inspected paired surgeon and LLM-generated remarks for a representative subset of test cases.
+They labeled each LLM explanation as:
+- Performs better
+- Performs comparably
+- Performs worse

 <img width="1337" height="530" alt="examples_final" src="https://github.com/user-attachments/assets/67774632-a874-4fc9-95ba-b227f0fd598d" />

+## Quantitative Results
-## Performance across different models
+### Performance across different models
 |Model | AUC(%) | TAR(%)@FAR=0.2 | TAR(%)@FAR=0.3 |
 | :---: | :---: | :---: | :---: |
 |Llama 3.3 70B-Instruct (only clinical data) | 50.89 | 36.45 | 36.45 |